holstt/google-drive-discordbot/README.md

 ### Running the bot

-Either run the services from source or use the provided `docker-compose.yml` file to run it via Docker Compose (recomended).
+Either run the services from source or use the provided `docker-compose.yml` file to run it via Docker Compose (recommended).

-Clone the project:
+Create a root folder and clone this project and the dependent project :
 1. `git clone https://github.com/roedebaron/google-drive-service.git`

 #### Running from source